eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 I may or may not add a comment section for my posts in the future.
 As of writing this, I am not planning on adding comment section, as I do not consider it necessary.

-Nevertheless, Do not hesitate to send me a message via [Email](mailto:nattrebornalla@gmail.com) if you genuinely want to give your feedbacks or to just simply reach out.
+Nevertheless, do not hesitate to send me a message via [Email](mailto:nattrebornalla@gmail.com) if you genuinely want to give your feedbacks or to just simply reach out.
 Let's just keep it civil and respectful.
 However, please refrain from asking if you can ask or simply saying "hello" without saying anything.
 I will provide links below explaining why it is bad.
 You may check them out.

-####
+### Links
 - [Don't ask to ask](https://dontasktoask.com/)
 - [Nohello](https://nohello.net/en/)